National Certified Food Safety Manager Class

 - Class registration is at 8:30 AM and class concludes at approximately 3:00 PM - see schedule for exceptions.

-- The use of Electronic Devices, Recording Devices or Cell Phones during the class is prohibited.
+- The use of Electronic Devices, Recording Devices or Cell Phones during the class time is prohibited.
+Personal Smart Phone, Tablet, or Laptop will be needed at the time of the exam.

 - Lunch is available at or near the location (cost not included in fee).